Cricket Wireless is a low-cost cell phone service that could help you save big bucks each month on your wireless phone bill.

 Cricket Wireless also sells phones.
 I checked the Cricket Wireless website and found a good selection of iPhone and Android devices.
+These included the Samsung Galaxy S10 and the Apple iPhone 11, 11 Pro and 11 Pro Max.
 See the latest phone deals here.

 I’ve tried multiple phone services over the years — both big-name and second-tier — and Cricket Wireless performed comparably to all of them.
-There have been no dropped calls and no phantom texts never made it to me.
+There have been no dropped calls and no phantom texts that someone says they sent but never made it to me.